How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 6. Selective phototherapy.

-The use of expensive drugs, of course, has the desired effect, but not every average Russian can afford such a long treatment.
-Therefore, people often resort to treating psoriasis at home using various folk methods.
-It is known that home methods of treatment have been used since ancient times: people have always encountered skin diseases, in the absence of current anti-inflammatory drugs, they used herbal remedies that coped with the disease quite effectively.
+The use of expensive drugs, of course, has the desired effect, but not every average Russian can afford such a long-term treatment.
+Therefore, people often resort to treating psoriasis at home with various traditional methods.
+It is known that home treatment methods have been used since ancient times: people have always encountered skin diseases; in the absence of current anti-inflammatory drugs, they used herbal remedies that coped with the disease quite effectively.

-How to get rid of psoriasis using only home treatments?
-Let's take a closer look at this question.
+How to get rid of psoriasis using exclusively home treatment methods?
+Let's go into more detail on this issue.

-How effective is traditional medicine in fighting the disease?
+How effective is traditional medicine in the fight against disease?

-Medicines based on herbal ingredients have been used by patients for many hundreds of years, this fact is confirmed in a number of historical records.
-Currently, a huge amount of scientific research confirms the safety and effectiveness of alternative treatments for psoriasis.
+Herbal medicines have been used by patients for many hundreds of years, a fact that is confirmed in a number of historical records.
+Currently, a huge number of scientific studies confirm the safety and effectiveness folk ways treatment of psoriasis.

-The use of various agents in the fight against psoriasis can achieve significant effects both in the victory over a specific disease, and on the entire body as a whole:
+Application various means in the fight against psoriasis, they can achieve significant effects both in defeating a specific disease and on the entire body as a whole:

-• Gradual removal of papules from the skin;
+• Gradual ridding of the skin from papules;

 • Reducing itching, tightness, dry skin;